-The bacteria that cause lymphangitis can enter the body in a variety of ways.
+The bacteria that cause the infection can enter the body in a variety of ways.
 Common entry methods include scratches, cuts, surgical wounds, insect bites, and any other type of skin wound.
 When the bacteria successfully enter the lymphatic system, they multiply and move throughout the system.

 The most common bacteria to cause lymphangitis is Streptococcus pyogenes, which is also the bacteria that causes strep throat.
 It also causes infections of the spinal cord, heart, and lungs.
-Because of its ability to lead to lymphangitis, this bacteria is also sometimes referred to as “flesh–eating bacterium.”
-Staphylococci bacteria may also cause lymphangitis.
+Because of its ability to lead to infection, this bacteria is also sometimes referred to as “flesh–eating bacterium.”
+Staphylococci bacteria may also cause the condition.

 As the bacteria move through the lymphatic system, they cause the vessels to become inflamed.
 This inflammation causes the red streaks that are characteristic of lymphangitis.
 Since the bacteria grow so quickly, the immune system is unable to respond quickly enough to prevent the infection from forming.

-If lymphangitis is not treated, the bacterial infection can ultimately destroy the tissue in the area where the infection occurred.
+If not treated, the bacterial infection can ultimately destroy the tissue in the area where the infection occurred.
 This causes an abscess, which is a painful lump filled with pus, to form.
-The lower skin layers may also become infected, which is how the lymphangitis enters the bloodstream.
+The lower skin layers may also become infected, which is how the infection enters the bloodstream.